 In instances where deadlines have been postponed—which can happen for various reasons—seeing how the team communicated this (if at all!) will tell you plenty about the nature of the team.

 Are their developers active and are they actively improving the project’s solution?
 A good place to monitor developer activity is GitHub.

 Knowing what’s down the pipeline for projects can be useful.
 Have they set a date for a mainnet or test launch?
 Are they looking to upgrade the blockchain or tweak the cryptocurrency’s use case?
 Typically, price will become more volatile leading up to a key date such as a mainnet release.

 Once you’ve done your own research, it can be a good idea to supplement it with others’ research.

-This is where a group of enthusiasts such as the NCC Facebook group can prove valuable.
+This is where a group of enthusiasts such as the Collective Shift community can prove valuable.
 You can use the search bar to find past discussions, research and insights.
 There’s a treasure trove of value you can access and pair with your own research.